20 highlights from this year's road trip in France

 10. Most Poignant Contemporary History – The D-Day Beaches

-We visited the D-Day beaches and war cemeteries in Normandy for the first time two years ago.
-This year we went back to see some of the places we didn't get to visit last time.
-Every time I am here, I am completely taken by this contemporary history that has shaped today's Europe and the world.
-An area that provokes thought and educates.
+We first visited the D-Day beaches and war cemeteries in Normandy two years ago.
+This year, we returned to explore the places we hadn’t seen before.
+Every time I visit, I am deeply moved by this recent history that shaped today’s Europe and the world—a region that challenges the mind and leaves a lasting impression.

 11. Most beautiful local festival – Fête Bretonne